GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 #### Preselecting an external provider

-In some cases administrators might not want to show a selection list of external identity providers, instead, simply directing a user to a specific external provider.
+In some cases, administrators might not want to show a selection list of external identity providers, instead directing a user to a specific external provider.
 In this case, a customized OIDC authorization request has to be sent to Gluu in order to pass the desired provider.
 For this purpose a custom parameter for authorization requests has to be added and the corresponding passport script should be parameterized accordingly.

 1. Create a custom parameter for authorization request